Creating a basic repository for your artifacts

 On GitHub, the HTML representation is unable to render, please try loading this page with nbviewer.org.

 Next, we initialize our repository.
-Here, we’re using a temporary path, but you can use a local path or an external filesystem URI as well.
+In this tutorial we will use a temporary path, but you can use a local path or external filesystem.

 tmpdir = Path(tempfile.mkdtemp())

-Let’s log version 0 of our model to our repository.
+Let’s log version 0 of our model to our repository alongside the list of input features.
 Remember to save!
 Nothing is actually written to file until you save.

 repository.save()